Vitamin D – Its Role In Your Health

 Pertaining to heart disease

-Research has indicated that higher levels of vitamin D in the blood may reduce blood pressure and the risk of heart disease by a small amount.
+A recent review of several studies indicated that higher levels of vitamin D in the blood may reduce blood pressure and the risk of heart disease by a small amount.

 In view of diabetes